JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 ## Custom String ID

 A string vertex ID can have arbitrary length as long as the underlying storage backend permits.
-The string value must consist of ASCII characters only, and it cannot contain JanusGraph reserved relation delimiter.
+The string value must consist of printable ASCII characters only, and it cannot contain JanusGraph reserved relation delimiter.
 By default, this reserved character is `-` (dash), which means you cannot use UUID string as a vertex ID since it contains a `-` character.
-However, JanusGraph allows you to set `JANUSGRAPH_RELATION_DELIMITER` system property which can be any visible ASCII character.
+However, JanusGraph allows you to set `JANUSGRAPH_RELATION_DELIMITER` system property which can be any printable ASCII character.
 Once it is set, JanusGraph will prohibit that specific character instead of the default `-` character.
 Alternatively, you can set `JANUSGRAPH_RELATION_DELIMITER` environment variable, which is evaluated if and only if the `JANUSGRAPH_RELATION_DELIMITER` system property is not present.
 For example, you can